woodward/vim-flashcards/vim/Changing.md

-cG        ⮂  Change from cursor to end of file c9G       ⮂  Change from cursor to line number 13 cc        ⮂  Change current line
+cG        ⮂  Change from cursor to end of file c9G       ⮂  Change from cursor to line number 13 cc        ⮂  Change current line cw        ⮂  Change word c$        ⮂  Change from current position to end of line C         ⮂  Change from current position to end of line (same as c$)